 In our effort to help D2C brands grow their business, we are bringing you a three-part series on Instagram Ads where we will talk about everything there is to know about running ads on Instagram – right from strategy to execution.
 In this first blog post of the series, learn how to build a strategy for Instagram ads that can get you conversions.
 Read along!

-ProTip: You MUST have a business account to be able to create and set up ads on Instagram.
+ProTip: You MUST have a business account to be able to create and set up ads on Instagram to build your social network.

 Firstly, if you’re not sure why you should be advertising on Instagram, we tell you why: